Thedougler/Loraforge/README.md

  * ✍️ Batch Captioning: Use a remote LLM to automatically generate high-quality captions for your final dataset in either SDXL or FLUX prompt styles.
  * 📚 Pack & Ship: Generate a final, downloadable .zip archive containing your balanced dataset and all corresponding .txt caption files, ready for training.
 ## Tech Stack
-This project is built with a modern, containerized architecture for simple deployment and robust performance.
+This project is built with a modern, containerized architecture designed for responsiveness and robust background processing.
  * Deployment: 🐳 Docker / Docker Compose
  * Backend: 🐍 Python with FastAPI for a high-performance API.
  * Frontend: ✨ React with Vite for a fast, responsive, and modern user interface.
- * Database: 🐘 PostgreSQL for storing all image metadata and dataset information.
+ * Database: 🐘 PostgreSQL for persistent, structured metadata storage.
+ * Task Queue & Cache: ⚡ Redis to manage background job queues and provide high-speed caching, ensuring the UI is always fast and responsive.
- * Libraries: Key Python libraries for image processing will include Pillow, OpenCV, and scikit-image.
+ * Worker: 👷 Celery for executing long-running background tasks like image processing and analysis.
 ## Development Philosophy
 To ensure clarity, consistency, and effective collaboration (especially with AI assistants), this project adheres to a strict development philosophy.
 All contributions must follow these principles.
  * Granularity & Single Responsibility: Every pull request must address one single, specific GitHub Issue.
 Work should be broken down into the smallest logical and verifiable steps.